Patient education: Thyroid nodules (Beyond the Basics)

 Benign thyroid nodules — Benign thyroid nodules usually develop as a result of overgrowth of normal thyroid tissue.
 Surgery is not usually recommended, and the thyroid nodule can be monitored over time.
 If the thyroid nodule grows, a repeat biopsy or surgery may be recommended.
 Some surgeons recommend excision of nodules over 4 cm.

-Suppressive (thyroid hormone) treatment — If a thyroid nodule is not cancerous, but the nodule is large, some clinicians will suggest a trial of thyroid hormone (T4) to shrink the nodule; this is called suppressive treatment.
-The American Thyroid Association guidelines do not recommend this treatment because only a small percentage of nodules shrink, and suppressive therapy may have side effects.
+Suppressive (thyroid hormone) treatment — If a thyroid nodule is not cancerous, but the nodule is large, some clinicians will suggest a trial of thyroid hormone (thyroxine [T4]) to shrink the nodule; this is called suppressive treatment.
+The American Thyroid Association guidelines do not recommend this treatment, because only a small percentage of nodules shrink, and suppressive therapy may have side effects.
 Thyroid hormone levels should be monitored carefully during suppressive treatment.
 (See "Thyroid hormone suppressive therapy for thyroid nodules and benign goiter".)

-Malignant thyroid nodules (thyroid cancer) — Only about 5 percent of all thyroid nodules are malignant.
+Malignant thyroid nodules (thyroid cancer) — Only approximately 5 percent of all thyroid nodules are malignant.
 Most patients with thyroid cancer have an excellent chance for cure or long-term survival.
-(See "Overview of follicular thyroid cancer" and "Overview of papillary thyroid cancer".)
+(See "Follicular thyroid cancer (including Hürthle cell cancer)" and "Papillary thyroid cancer".)

 The treatment of thyroid cancer will depend on the type of cancer.
 Thyroid cancers require surgical removal of the thyroid gland and sometimes one or more treatments with radioiodine, followed by thyroid hormone (T4) suppressive therapy.
 (See "Differentiated thyroid cancer: Overview of management".)

 Suspicious for malignancy — Nodules in this category have a 50 to 75 percent risk of malignancy.
-Patients with nodules that are suspicious for malignancy frequently have a total thyroidectomy because the chance that the nodule is a cancer is higher than the chance it is benign.
+Patients with nodules that are suspicious for malignancy frequently have a lobectomy or a total thyroidectomy because the chance that the nodule is a cancer is higher than the chance it is benign.

-Follicular neoplasm — We frequently perform a thyroid scan in patients with biopsies that show follicular neoplasm.
+Follicular neoplasm — We frequently perform a thyroid scan in patients with biopsies that show follicular neoplasm, especially when the thyroid-stimulating hormone (TSH) is in the lower portion of the normal range.
 From 15 to 20 percent of follicular neoplasms prove to be cancer.
 Thus, if the scan shows a cold nodule, surgical removal (usually a hemithyroidectomy) is generally recommended.
-Molecular markers (assessed on the fine needle aspirate) are sometimes used to select low risk nodules for observation rather than surgery.
-Thyroid nodules that absorb the radioiodine (autonomous or “hot” nodule) are usually not cancerous, and treatment depends upon thyroid function tests and other factors (see 'Autonomous ("hot") thyroid nodules' below).
+Molecular markers (assessed on the fine-needle aspirate) are frequently used to select low-risk nodules for observation rather than surgery.
+Most of these tests, if negative, are still associated with a 5 to 6 percent risk of cancer, while, if positive, the risk of cancer exceeds 45 percent, depending on the test used.
+Thyroid nodules that absorb the radioiodine (autonomous or "hot" nodule) are usually not cancerous, and treatment depends upon thyroid function tests and other factors.
+(See 'Autonomous ("hot") thyroid nodules' below.)

-Follicular lesion or atypia of undetermined significance — Most patients who have nodules with atypical cells require repeat FNA.
-The optimal treatment depends upon patient factors, such as risk for thyroid cancer, and the FNA (including molecular testing), and ultrasound features of the nodule.
+Follicular lesion or atypia of undetermined significance — Most patients who have nodules with atypical cells require repeat fine-needle aspiration (FNA).
+The optimal treatment depends upon patient factors, such as risk for thyroid cancer, and the FNA (including molecular testing) and ultrasound features of the nodule.
+Molecular markers are frequently used to select low-risk nodules for observation rather than surgery.
+Most of these tests, if negative, are still associated with a 5 percent risk of malignancy, while, if positive, the risk of cancer exceeds 45 percent, depending on the test used.

 Nondiagnostic — A nondiagnostic biopsy does not have enough cells for interpretation.
 It should not be considered a negative biopsy.
 For patients with nondiagnostic FNA biopsies, the FNA should be repeated using ultrasound guidance.